top of page

 -Cormier, J. (1995).
 Lord, Hear Our Prayer: Prayer of the Faithful for Sundays, Holy Days, and Ritual Masses.

-That God will hear the prayers we now offer in the silence of our hearts [Pause...]: let us pray to the Lord.
+-For the prayers we now make in the silence of our hearts [Pause. . .]: let us pray to the Lord.

 References